 Some Ingredients You’ll Need

 - I like the combination of cheddar cheese and fontina cheese for this recipe because they make for a rich and creamy cheese sauce.
-I’ve only tested this recipe with block cheese that I shredded myself, so I don’t recommend using packaged shredded cheese which often includes a lot of extra ingredients that might mess with the consistency of the sauce.
-A food processor fitted with a grating attachment makes easy work of the cheese – I like to grate all of the cheese at once and keep it in the fridge so it’s ready to go if a mac and cheese craving hits.
+I’ve only tested this recipe with block cheese that I shred myself and a food processor fitted with a grating attachment makes easy work of the cheese.

 - Toss the shredded cheese with some cornstarch to ensure that the cheese melts evenly and doesn’t end up a super stringy mess.
 The cornstarch also helps thicken the sauce.